 Do not get only one bird.
 Ducks are social animals and live in flocks, so you must have at least two unless you plan to spend lots of time with your duck – hardly feasible unless your duck lives in your house.
 Often, it’s also not a good idea to get just one male and one female, because some males will overmate their single companion.

 For example, let’s say you only have a yard that is 20 by 20 feet.
 That is 400 square feet.
-Ducks need about 4 square feet inside (if they are only inside for the night) and 15 square feet outside – minimum.
+Ducks need about 4 square feet inside (if they are only inside for the night) and 15 square feet outside - minimum.
 Always go with larger if possible!
 But for this example, let’s use the minimal sizes.
 So will our six Anconas fit in it?
 4 x 6 is 24, so the inside area should be 24 square feet.
 The outside area (15 x 6) should be 90 square feet.
-Total, you need about 114 square feet.
+In total, you need about 114 square feet.
 They’ll fit!
 Of course, since you have more space, you can make it larger so they’ll be happier and so you have space for ducklings.
 The more space, the better.

 Drakes or not?